 Common Questions about Oral Care and Dentistry for Children

-As a dentist who likes to see patients of all ages, I am often asked about oral health and dental care for kids.
+As a dentist who likes to see adult, teen, and child patients, I am often asked about oral health and dental care for kids.
 As a parent of two young kids myself, I love to answer these questions and to help parents and kids achieve ideal dental health.
 Below, I am going to list some of the most common questions that I get along with their answers.
 I hope you find this list helpful.
 If you have other questions you’d like to know or if you have a question about a specific issue with your child, please feel free to contact me at the office.
 I’d be happy to help in any way I can.

 How old should my child be for their first visit to the dentist?